-There are many options available to authors these days, for both print and ebook formatting.
+There are many options available for both print and ebook formatting.
 You can do it yourself and keep control, or you can hire others to do it for you.

 Consider cost and timings for publication, as well as options for updates later (as there will be an inevitable typo or two!).
 You'll need to book formatting in advance as professionals are always busy.
 Rates may change over time, so please check the formatter's site for up-to-date pricing.